shinjiwlab/shinjiwlab.github.io/_posts/2023-10-03-foundations.md

 Supervised models like OWSM and Whisper have impressive few-shot or zero-shot capabilities, but they still rely upon paired speech/text data, which always be more expensive to obtain than unlabeled speech.
 Thus from a practical standpoint, pure self-supervised learning is still necessary to extend speech technologies to more universal applications, such as speech processing for more languages.
 Encoders such as WavLM and HuBERT learn powerful speech representations using only unlabeled data, allowing them to achieve strong results with only small amounts of fine-tuning.
 However, most of these state-of-the-art models are pre-trained only English, which is sub-optimal for training models for low-resource languages due to the linguistic gap.

 Of course, there has been a plethora of existing work on multilingual self-supervised speech models.
-XLS-R 53, XLSR-128, and MMS are all open-source self-supervised speech encoders trained on large amounts of unlabeled multilingual speech.
-But they all use the older wav2vec 2.0 pre-training objective, which has been shown to be outperformed by masked prediction models like WavLM and HuBERT.
-In fact, stronger multilingual speech encoders that use this type of pre-training exist, but they remain unreleased to the public. **To address this, we released WavLabLM, a self-supervised speech encoder trained on 40k hours of data across 136 languages.
+XLS-R 53, XLSR-128, and MMS <d-cite key="pratap2023scaling"></d-cite> are all open-source self-supervised speech encoders trained on large amounts of unlabeled multilingual speech.
+But they all use the older wav2vec 2.0 pre-training objective, which has been shown to be outperformed by masked prediction models like WavLM <d-cite key="chen2022wavlm"></d-cite> and HuBERT <d-cite key="hsu2021hubert"></d-cite>.
+In fact, stronger multilingual speech encoders that use this type of pre-training exist, but they remain unreleased to the public <d-cite key="zhang2023google"></d-cite>. **To address this, we released WavLabLM, a self-supervised speech encoder trained on 40k hours of data across 136 languages.
 WavLabLM extends WavLM's state-of-the-art technique of joint denoising and prediction approach to multilingual speech, allowing it to achieve comparable performance to the wav2vec 2.0-based models with much less pre-training data.**

 WavLabLM is built on the discrete masked-prediction technique proposed by HuBERT.
 We first extract self-supervised representations from the unlabeled speech using a HuBERT model, which are then quantized into discrete units via k-means clustering.
 Random portions of the input speech is masked and fed into WavLabLM, which must predict the corresponding discrete units of the masked speech using the information in the unmasked speech.
 Furthermore, the input speech is augmented by random distractors the model must avoid.
 In every training step, we randomly sample another utterance or some random noise to mix into the actual input.
 This is the denoising portion of the pre-training approach, allowing the model to become more robust to noise and not overfit to clean single-speaker speech.